jmlakshmisagar/Eazymass/README.md

 Secure Login and Signup Functionality

 How to Get Started -
 Clone the repository to your local machine.
 Open the index.html file in your preferred web browser.
 Sign up or log in to start tracking your weight effortlessly.

-Contributing
-We welcome contributions!
-If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.

 -Lakshmisagar J M

 Explore Eazymass and make weight tracking a breeze!